-As shown in Figure-H-64, Median Household Income (2015-2019), the areas with the highest median household income (over \$145,000) are concentrated in Laguna Hills' southern, high-resource areas.
-Areas with the lowest median household income (up to \$48,000) are concentrated in low-resource areas, including the housing adjacent to Interstate 5 and the former Laguna Hills Mall, and areas of high diversity.
+As shown in Figure-H-4, Median Household Income (2015-2019), the areas with the highest median household income (over \$145,000) are concentrated in Laguna Hills' southern, high-resource areas.
+Areas with the lowest median household income (up to \$48,000) are concentrated in low-resource areas, including the housing adjacent to Interstate 5 and the Laguna Hills Mall, and areas of high diversity.
 Households in the Via Lomas neighborhood, the neighborhood with the highest diversity in the city, have the lowest median income.
 While Laguna Hills largely maintains low rates of poverty within the city, poverty has increased in Laguna Hills since 2010.
 In 2010, Laguna Hills' individuals experiencing poverty was concentrated in the Via Lomas neighborhood (about 10-20 percent of the neighborhood); by 2018, poverty status grew to include the low resource areas along Interstate 5 in central and north Laguna Hills, where between 10 and 20 percent of residents in these neighborhoods experienced poverty.
-As one of few neighborhoods with affordable housing, the concentration of low median income in the Via Lomas neighborhood reflects concerns shared by both stakeholders and some residents that the lack of affordable housing limits access to securing housing for lower-income residents (such as seniors, veterans, and essential workers), resulting in creating income-exclusive neighborhoods.
 Overall, Laguna Hills households and the surrounding areas have very high incomes, especially moving westward toward the coast.
 This contrasts drastically with north Orange County, particularly the denser, urban cities of Santa Ana, Garden Grove, and Anaheim, where many households earn less than the 2020 HCD State Median Income (\$87,100).
 This may be an indication that Laguna Hills and surrounding cities may be generally unaffordable to those living in poverty, restricting housing opportunities in south and west Orange County.
 To address potential fair housing issues with respect to areas of homogeneous incomes, the City will implement Program H-15, committing the City to develop partnerships with affordable housing developers to expand affordable housing opportunities, including projects that could offer ownership opportunities to lower income households.
-The City will also seek out partnerships with Orange County Housing and Community Services Department or other non-profits to create programs offering first-time homebuyer assistance program (Program H-16).
+The City will also seek out partnerships with Orange County Housing and Community Services Department or other non-profits to create programs offering firsttime homebuyer assistance program (Program H-16).

-Laguna Hills' areas of concentrations of poverty and high diversity are also consistent with areas of linguistic isolation, as shown in Figure H-57, Percentage of Population Linguistically Isolated, particularly in the Via Lomas neighborhood and the low-resource areas adjacent to Interstate 5.
+Laguna Hills' areas of concentrations of poverty and high diversity are also consistent with areas of linguistic isolation, as shown in Figure H-5, Percentage of Population Linguistically Isolated, particularly in the Via Lomas neighborhood and the low-resource areas adjacent to Interstate 5.
 Up to 80 percent of the population in the Via Lomas neighborhood and the Laguna Hills Estate mobile home park experience linguistic isolation.
 Wealth inequality can result in areas of homogeneous incomes.
 Factors affecting wealth inequality include access to education, transportation, social networks, and primary language.
 Laguna Woods, Mission Viejo, and San Juan Capistrano similarly have neighborhoods along the Interstate 5 corridor that experience linguistic isolation.
 Conversely, the coastal cities of Newport Beach and Laguna Beach have low rates of linguistic isolation, likely due to the conformity of languages spoken in these areas (English).
 The City will address potential fair housing issues related to linguistic barriers through offering resources in multiple languages and providing translation services (Program H-1, H-3, H-16, and H-17)